 Statutory guidance is that debt should remain below the capital financing requirement, except in the short-term.
-As can be seen from table 6, the Authority expects to comply with this in the medium term.
+As can be seen from table 6, the Authority expects to comply with this in both the short and medium term.

 Liability benchmark: To compare the Council's actual borrowing against an alternative strategy, a liability benchmark has been calculated showing the lowest risk level of borrowing.
 This assumes the same forecasts as table 6 above.